TufahaLLC/HexCoreAI/docs/HexCoreAI_assistant_implementation_guide.md

 - 📝 Complete code snippets and configuration
 - 🎯 Clear subtasks and acceptance criteria
 - 🔗 References to architecture documentation
+- 🏆 Linting compliance with Ultracite rules

 The guide follows the recommended implementation order and can be used incrementally, allowing development teams to track progress systematically through each phase of the project.
+All code examples are production-ready and adhere to modern TypeScript and AWS Lambda best practices.